njlanger/Project_3/README.md

 Instructions:

 The app_solution.py needs to be run first.
 This sets up the database from SQLite.
 It then creates a Flask, which queries the data and prepares it in a JSON format.
+The API call is to local host, which is why the index.html will not function in the current situation.
 The index.html needs to be accessed, which loads the web page.
 Once the web page is loaded, a stock ticker can be entered into the ‘search bar’.
 A technical indicator can also be chosen.
 The technical indicator is what determines a ‘buy’ or ‘sell’ recommendation for the searched for stock ticker.